DZBohan/heart_failure_survival_prediction/<font color=#53AB90>Heart Failure Survival Prediction<-font>.md

     return np.sqrt(phi2corr / min( (kcorr-1), (rcorr-1)))
 ```

-I used this `cramers_corrected_stat` function to measure the correlation between categorical features in the dataset and to plot the heat map.
+I used this <font color=#53AB90>cramers_corrected_stat</font> function to measure the correlation between categorical features in the dataset and to plot the heat map.

 ```
 cols = ['ANA','DIA','HBP','SEX','SMO','Target']